pavelpereverzev/kolba/README.md

 [![en](https://img.shields.io/badge/lang-ru-red.svg)](https://github.com/pavelpereverzev/kolba/blob/main/README.ru.md)

-## Kolba
+# Kolba
 ![Table loook](https://gisworks.ru/qgis_tools/img/kolba.png)

+A tool made for running and testing Python script files in QGIS.

+# Concept

+This tool is an alternative to maintaining a local QGIS plugin repository.
+Previously, I developed plugins for my colleagues and distributed them through a shared repository on our office network.
+The plugins were used actively, which naturally led to frequent bug reports.
+The support workflow became burdensome: collecting feedback, fixing issues, repackaging the plugin into a ZIP file, updating the repository, and notifying everyone about the new version.
+The update notifications, in particular, were inconvenient for users.

+To simplify this process, I created Kolba — a wrapper widget for running Python scripts directly in QGIS.
+It acts as a file browser that displays only Python scripts and allows users to execute them in one click.
+All scripts are stored in a shared network folder, so if someone reports an issue, I simply fix the script in that folder.
+Users do not need to update anything — they just run the script again and immediately get the latest version.

+This approach has been well-received by colleagues due to its simplicity and minimal maintenance effort.

+# Quickstart

-Kolba is a tool made for running and testing Python script files.
-User should specify a direct path to directory with Python files.
-Then window will show a list of Python files while you user is able to edit them in some external code editor.
-So when user double-click a script in Kolba, the most up-to-date version of selected script will be launched.
-It also helps in a team work, when you have a shared folder between users, they don't need to constantly update script/plugin, they will have the latest version of tool made by someone.
+User should specify a direct path to directory with Python files in a Kolba's header text line box and hit Enter.
+Then on the left side of Kolba there will be shown a list of Python files.
+Users can run them while developers are able to edit them in some external code editor.
+When user double-click a script in Kolba, the most up-to-date version of selected script will be launched.

->[!NOTE]
-> Kolba tool was greeted by colleagues by its simplicity.
-From some moment I prefer it more than plugins with repository that should be updated manually sometimes.
-It is more convenient in case of issue fixes: colleagues have a same local network path to scripts and tell that some script works incorrectly.
-I fix the script and tell that it is ready to go.
-Another users don't have to have update something (plugin via repository or zip-file), they just re-run script and that's it.

 Scripts which are run from Kolba should have all needed libraries imported in order to work.
 Otherwise Kolba will tell that something is wrong with selected script and an error will be printed in Python console of QGIS.
 So, despite the fact that some libraries are imported in QGIS from startup, they should be re-imported in local script file.

-### Quickstart

 For example there is a script which can be run from Python console: